ya7ya-hj/ya7ya-hj/README.md

 - 👋 Hi, I’m Yahya Althubaity
-- 🌱 I’m currently a software Engineering student
+- 🌱 I’m a software Engineer
 - 📫 you can reach me at althubaity-yahya@outlook.com

 <!---